-i. the surplus in the defined benefit plan, and

-ii. the asset ceiling.
+- i. the surplus in the defined benefit plan, and - ii. the asset ceiling.

 The actuaries estimate the impact of the asset ceiling by calculating a "surplus limit", which is the cost of future benefits less the future certified contributions.
 If the Authority's surplus is higher than this then the surplus is limited to the surplus limit.
-If the Authority's surplus limit then the asset ceiling does not bite and the surplus is unrestricted.
+If the Authority's surplus is lower than the surplus limit then the asset ceiling does not bite and the surplus is unrestricted.